shawnw/useful_sqlite_extensions/docs/string_funcs.md

 Returns a new string created by repeating `string` `count` times.
 If a third argument is given, it's the normalization form to use for the result.

+### CONFUSABLE()

+* CONFUSABLE(string1, string2)

+Returns 1 if its two arguments are the same or can easily be visually mistaken to be the same, 0 if they're distinct.

+(If only one of the arguments is a string literal or bound to a placeholder, it should be the first one.)

 Collations
 ==========